 With the demolition of the main workshops' chimney, the intact Water Tower has become the most prominent and easily identifiable feature of the workshops and is a major local landmark.

 Building 68 East Block (Southern Extension)

-Building 68, except for the Laboratory, is of historical and architectural significance to the state of Victoria.
-The Laboratory contained historically important functions but no significant evidence remains in the building fabric so this section is of contributory significance only.
 The East Block (Southern Extension) represents the second, 1902-1928, period of expansion at Newport Workshops.
 The 1914 Paint Shop Extension is a fairly early example of sawtooth roof construction, however, the 1909 Carriage Shop Extension is a traditional gable roofed structure and is not of architectural significance.
 It was used for essentially the same functions for more than 75 years.
 The East Block (Southern Extension), including the c1920s Laboratory, was an important part of the Second World War effort.

 Building 69 East Block & Basement

-Building 69 is of historical and architectural significance to the state of Victoria.
-The basement of East Block is of scientific significance because it contains machinery bases.
 Built in 1888 by R Bodkin, the East Block has always been used for light-duty activities such as woodwork, painting and construction and maintenance of railway carriages.
 Aircraft were built in part of the East Block during the Second World War.